Humans are smart, granted, but we are wildly imperfect. We tend to fall into mind traps which weaken our intellect and secretly affect our decisions.

 The human brain is able to perform more than a thousand operations per second.
-This means that its power is still greater than of any computer invented to-date.
-But this does not mean that our brain does not have limitations.
+This means that its power is still greater than that of any computer invented to-date.
+But this does not mean that our brain does not have limitations or mind traps.
 A simple calculator can perform calculations much more precisely and faster, and our memory is often unreliable.

 In addition, we tend to fall into traps of our own consciousness, which, time and again, lead us to questionable choices or result in making biased decisions.
-In this article we will discuss seven of these common traps or, scientifically speaking, “cognitive dissonances.”
+In this article, we will discuss seven of these common mind traps or, scientifically speaking, cognitive distortions.

 We like to agree with people who agree with us.
-That is why we often visit forums where people sharing our political views tend to congregate, and we communicate with people, whose tastes and opinions are similar to ours.
+That is why we often visit forums where people sharing our political views tend to congregate.
+We communicate with people, whose tastes and opinions are similar to ours.
 We despise individuals, groups or sites which provoke us to doubt our established beliefs.
 Psychologist B. Skinner called this phenomenon a “cognitive dissonance.”

-This selectivity leads to “affirmation bias”, we often subconsciously perceive only information that “feeds” into our existing opinions, ignoring or rejecting anything that conflicts with these opinions and threatens to undermine the familiar image of the world around us.
-Internet, by the way, only reinforces this tendency.
+This selectivity leads to a so-called “confirmation bias.”
+We often subconsciously perceive only information that “feeds” into our existing opinions, ignoring or rejecting anything that conflicts with these opinions and threatens to undermine the familiar image of the world around us.
+The Internet, by the way, only reinforces this tendency.

 2. Affiliating with a group

-The phenomenon of affiliating ourselves with a group is similar to affirmation bias, which was discussed above.
-This is a manifestation of our innate need to “be a part of a group.”
+The phenomenon of affiliating ourselves with a group is similar to confirmation bias, which was discussed above.
+This has to do with our innate need for belonging somewhere and “being a part of a group.”

 3. Player’s prejudice

-This is a tendency to attach great importance to the events which have already happened, when we become confident that they can somehow influence our future.
-The classic example is a coin toss.
-If five consecutive tries show tails, the probability that the next try will result in a head becomes highly likely to happen according to the way we think.
+This is a tendency to attach great importance to events which have already happened when we become confident that they can somehow influence our future.
+A classic example is the coin toss.
+If five consecutive tries show tails, the probability that the next try will result in a head becomes likely according to the way we think.
 In fact, the probability is still 50/50.

-The trap called “positive expectations”, which is typical for gamblers works almost the same way.
-They think that after a couple of losses luck has to be on their side, and the next game will bring them a huge jackpot.
+The mind trap is called “positive expectations” and is typical for gamblers.
+They think that after a couple of losses, luck has to be on their side, and the next game will bring them a huge jackpot.
 The phenomenon called a “strip of luck” works in the same fashion.